 How is LabArchives supported by Partners?

-Partners HealthCare has funded a multi-year enterprise contract with LabArchives, LCC and has made LabArchives availabled to all Partners Researchers at no costs.
-LabArchives will provide direct end-user support (firstname.lastname@example.org) and training:
+Partners has funded a multi-year enterprise contract with LabArchives, LCC and has made LabArchives available to all Partners Researchers at no cost.
+Under the terms of the contract, LabArchives has agreed provide direct end-user support (email@example.com) and training as follows:

 - Introduction to LabArchives: Every Thursday at 1pm EST - REGISTER

 - Introduction to Widgets: To schedule a personalized webinar training on widgets, contact firstname.lastname@example.org

 Does LabArchives require installation of software or is it a web-based application?

 Since this is a web-based notebook, Wifi and network connections are a major concern for our lab.
 Will the institution provide adequate infrastructure to support?

 ERIS will work with Network Engineering regarding labs/locations and on prioritizing this app over the priority link.
 If you have issues, please email edcsupport with your building and floor location so that we can have Network Engineering look into your coverage.

 Is LabArchives both Mac and PC compatible?

 Yes, you can access on any device.
 There is also a Mobile App for iOS and Android: http://labarchives.kayako.com/Knowledgebase/List/Index/226/7-la-mobile-apps-and-3rd-party-applications